tofu-tf/typed-schema/README.md

 using directive definitions given by `implicit` instances of:
  * `trait Serve.Aux[T, In]{type Out}`  where:
     *  `T` - your DSLAtom or DSLRes
-    * `In` - input parameters collected by preceeding `Serve` instances and tagged by names
+    * `In` - input parameters collected by preceding `Serve` instances and tagged by names
     * `Out` - parameters, that will be provided for subtree
  * `trait ResultIn[In, Res, Out]`  where:
     *  `T` - your  DSLRes
     *  `Res` - result type, returned by corresponding method in handler
-    *  `Out` - result type, defined in the api definition
+    *  `Out` - result type, defined in the API definition

 You generally will need following instances:
 * `ToResponseMarhaller` for returning type of your method